open-quantum-safe/liboqs-cpp/README.md

-The wrapper is written in standard C++11, hence in the following it is assumed that you have access to a C++11 compliant compiler. liboqs-cpp has been extensively tested on Linux, macOS and Windows platforms.
+The wrapper is written in standard C++11, hence in the following it is assumed that you have access to a C++11 compliant compiler. liboqs-cpp has been extensively tested on Linux, macOS, FreeBSD and Windows platforms.
 Continuous integration is provided via GitHub actions.

 The project contains the following files and directories: